-The clothes test cannot be brought to bear upon the predicting of events, but there is a test, which may be brought with equal force upon this question, which is, that although these prophets profess to tell what is going to happen to others, THEY CANNOT FORETELL WHAT IS COING TO HAPPEN TO THEM-SELVES, for if they could, they would have, of course, avoided the punishments which the law has, and is constantly inflicting upon them for their offences.
+The clothes test cannot be brought to bear upon the predicting of events, but there is a test, which may be brought with equal force upon this question, which is, that although these prophets profess to tell what is going to happen to others, they cannot foretell what is going to happen to others, they cannot foretell what is going to happen to others, or if they could, they would have, of course, avoided the punishments which the law has, and is constantly inflicting upon them for their offences.
 And Mr. "Zadkiel," for instance, would not have brought his action against Admiral Sir Edward Belcher, if he could have foreseen the result; after which, no doubt, he cried out, "Oh! my stars!-if I had known as much as I know now, I never would have gone into court!"